District Gifted/Talented Testing Statement

 AISD Exit Request Form

-Allen ISD mission is to provide an enriched, rigorous, academic curriculum for identified gifted students.
+Allen ISD's mission is to provide an enriched, rigorous, academic curriculum for identified gifted students.

-Students are referred for gifted program based on prescreen data, or referred due to new student status.
-Districtwide screening for kindergarten is administered in December/January.
-Districtwide aptitude screening is offered in February/March for grades 1-11.
-Online registration is available January - March.
-All students who are referred are screened for eligibility.
+Each Allen ISD student may be referred for and have the opportunity to test for potential gifted identification once per academic school year.
+Districtwide testing for kindergarten students is administered in December/January.
+All kindergarten students participate in phase I testing.
+Districtwide aptitude screening is offered in February/March for students in Grades 1-11.
+Students in Grades 1-11 must be registered to participate in testing.
 Parental consent is obtained before any special testing or individual assessment is conducted as part of the identification process.

 Selection and Placement

 The District Selection Committee makes the final decision on student identification and qualification for gifted services.

 District Selection Committee